 For an annual bed, remove old mulch before you till the soil and add compost.
 If you're applying mulch to a perennial bed, you might be tempted to just add a new layer of mulch on top, but this can cause rot, nutrient starvation, and plant death.
 Remove as much of the old layers as possible before you add more.

 Spread the mulch with a rake as needed for an even layer.
 Rather than layering it on top of it too much, try to put only about a 1½" (3 cm) thick layer of mulch down.
 Any more could be damaging, and any less won't be very helpful.

 For most cases, a one- or two-inch layer of fine mulch should be sufficient, but for coarser mulch, you might want to lay it three to four inches deep.
 Too much of either type can suffocate your plants.
 In areas where you simply want to keep anything from growing, you can lay it on as thick as you like.
 A trick for keeping weeds from growing through your mulch is to put a layer of weed barrier underneath.

 Prairie View Landscaping and Lawn Care provides reliable products, such as mulch, and services, such as the following:

 You can count on us to help you.

-Prairie View Landscaping and Law Care has right knowledge about the correct mulch to use in Bloomington.
+Prairie View Landscaping and Lawn Care has the right knowledge about the correct mulch to use in Bloomington.
 We have our updated skills and techniques to help you with landscaping, lawn maintenance, and gardening.
 Your search for a professional contractor ends with Prairie View Landscaping and Lawn Care as we can provide your landscape, lawn, or garden with the attention it needs.
 You may think that you can save a lot by performing a DIY project, but unforeseen circumstances can cost more in the long run.

 Contact Prairie View Landscaping and Lawn Care today.